busterbenson/public/book-of-beliefs.md

 *Technology: time travel*

 *Universe: origins*
+* Something like the Big Bang happened, and will probably happen again.
+* Something existed before the Big Bang (outside of time and space as we know them).

 *Universe: multiverse*
+* Other dimensions and universes exist.

 *Universe: structure*
+* We probably live in a simulation.

-### SOCIETY: On rights, laws, and governance of society
+### HOW THINGS SHOULD BE: On rights, laws, governance of society, and how things should be
 What I believe are the best realistically enforceable legal and policy frameworks for us to protect, inspire, and govern society by.

 *Abortion and birth control*